FREE* British Isles and Ireland Maps (Standard Style)- Frequently Asked Questions

 I did this for a friend that lives many miles away for use on on a brand new Garmin Legend Hcx all they did was insert the pre-prepared MicroSD card I had created and the maps worked straight away without any further changes to the default GPSr settings.
 I also now have many happy customers that I have done this for, with no failures to date.

-Obviously, this isn’t being offered as a free service, I offer this service for 12.00 UK Pounds (this cost includes my time and postage and packing to return the card by 1st class post).
+Obviously, this isn’t being offered as a free service, I offer this service for 15.00 UK Pounds (this cost includes my time and recorder delivery postage and packing to return the card).

-Alternatively, I can supply a 4GB MicroSD card with MicroSD to SD adapter[*] pre-loaded with the latest British Isles/Ireland Contours Mapset (at the time of ordering).
-This is a set cost of 23.00 UK Pounds (UK Only); includes a pre-loaded 4GB MicroSD with MicroSD to SD adapter[*] (branded name) and postage and packing.
+Alternatively, I can supply an 8GB MicroSD card with MicroSD to SD adapter[*] pre-loaded with the latest British Isles/Ireland Contours Mapset (at the time of ordering).
+This is a set cost of 28.00 UK Pounds (UK Only); includes a pre-loaded 8GB MicroSD with MicroSD to SD adapter[*] (branded name) and postage and packing.
 In either case, payment will only be accepted via PayPal.
-An 8GB MicroSD/SD card is also available at a different price.
+16GB or 32GB MicroSD/SD cards are also available at a different price.

-The charge is for the 4GB MicroSD with MicroSD to SD adapter[*], the time required to copy and test the maps on the MicroSD and for postage and packing.
+The charge is for the 8GB MicroSD with MicroSD to SD adapter[*], the time required to copy and test the maps on the MicroSD and for postage and packing.

 If you are interested in this service, or for a similar service for maps for other areas of the world, supplied on a MicroSD, or want them shipped to an address outside the UK, then please contact me to discuss your requirements and cost.